 One week after Emil's fourteenth birthday, tragedy struck when his father died suddenly of stomach cancer.
 Emil tried to help his mother take care of the family but it wasn't enough.
 Eventually she became ill and had to be hospitalized.
 While his brothers and sisters went to live in foster homes, Emil was taken in by the Reverend Father James R. Cox, the priest at Old St. Patrick's Church where Emil served as an altar boy.
 Emil moved into a small unused room in an old convent next door to the church.
 He planned to study to someday become a Catholic priest himself.

 By chance, the artist John Kane was living in the same old convent building, also as a guest of Father Cox.
 Emil developed an interest in art and began expressing himself by drawing great men of the era.
 He was evidently inspired by the success of John Kane, who, despite his continuing poverty, was achieving worldwide fame for his inclusion in several Carnegie International Exhibitions.

-During this same time, Emil was introduced to theater and drama when he was offered a role in his church's annual Passion Play.
-Emil loved the experience and was intrigued by the power of a good performance.
-This was the beginning of a career in acting that would take Emil from the solemn story of Jesus Christ to the wacky comedy of The Three Stooges.
+At the same time, Emil was introduced to acting, drama and the theater.
+He accepted a role in his church's annual Passion Play and he loved the experience.
+He was intrigued by the power of a strong performance and the effect it could have on an audience.
+This was the beginning of a career in acting that would take Emil from the solemn story of Jesus Christ to the wacky comedy of The Three Stooges!